Table of Contents

 thanks chatgpt. headpats shoggoth

-anyway, this is important because i want to get into the under utilized and perhaps opportunities for the future of search and agent interfacing. this is where things start to get esoteric, but bear with me.
+this is important because i want to get into the underutilized opportunities for the future of search and agent interfacing. ill get into that soon but lets just focus on information transfer herein.

 language